niklasax/Amazon_Vine_Analysis/README.md

 A: 34 vine reviews were 5 stars.
 7674 non-vine reviews were 5 stars.

 * Q: What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+What percentage of non-vine reviews were 5 stars?

 A: About 58% of vine reviews were 5 stars.
-About 57% of non-Vine reviews were 5 stars
+About 57% of non-vine reviews were 5 stars

 ## Summary